TooSalty0000/OverTurret/README.md

 3. If Player is holding an item, throw the item.
 4. If Player is not holding an item, check if there's an item nearby.
 If there is, pick up the item.
  - When done in this order, the player can smoothly pick up items and throw items while still interacting with the table.

+## Pre.1.3
+In this stage, I added the Assembler, which is a variation of the table.
+The biggest difference other than the model is that it can hold up to three items.
+I wish I can delete some variables from parent class, but I don't think that's possible.
+However, I haven't made the assembling system yet.
+I have to work on recipes and other details to make it work, so that' will probably be my next update.